 This vacuum comes with a washable lifetime filter, a motorized turbine tool, a stair tool, combination tool, and high-reach wand for hard-to-reach places.

-- Powerful suction and great swivel steering with the “Dyson Ball”.
+- Great swivel steering with the “Dyson Ball”

 - Heavier than all the Shark upright models listed above.